aiming-taxonomy/glossary/readme.md

 [Tracking](#tracing) a target by repeatedly correcting to its current position, instead of [reading](#reading-skills) its movement and committing to that movement.

 Also known as: `Over-predicting`

+## Cheesing

+A category of techniques that are used specifically to raise scores in such a way that it exploites the [scenario](#scenario) design and neglects the use of training for improved in-game performance.

 ## CM/Rev